LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-01-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

 1. Use the project you downloaded from the Auth0UserProfileDisplayStarterKit part1 blog and continue using that to follow along and complete this tutorial.

 2. You can start from scratch and use the Part2 branch project I created for our Auth0UserProfileDisplayStarterKit with a link to the [starter kit project here](https://github.com/LayersOfAbstraction/Auth0UserProfileDisplayStarterKit/tree/part2).
-The project branch in that repository is created solely for this part2 blog.
+The project branch in that repository is created solely for this part 2 blog.

 I would personally use option 1 to get the most out of this tutorial.
 If you haven't already seen my [Part1 blog](https://layersofabstraction.github.io/displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.html) for this tutorial you are advised to go through it to understand how to use Auth0.